AndrasKovacs/elaboration-zoo/experimental/poly-instantiation/README.md

 OK, but what about **inferring a meta-headed type**?
 For now, we don't change anything about this: whenever we infer a meta-headed type for a term, we don't insert anything, and just proceed with elaboration, the same way as Agda does.
-The alternative would be to create a fresh meta-telescope, and insert a telescope application.
-This seems to be significantly more complicated than the case of inserting telescope lambdas: we would get unification problems with unknown telescope applications, and we would have to invent appropriately generalized implicit functions types from nothing (e.g. inferring an implicit function type for a variable with unknown type).
+The alternative would be insert a telescope applicative, where both the type and the argument are fresh metas.
+This seems to be significantly more complicated than the case of inserting telescope lambdas: from this we would get unification problems with unknown telescope applications, and we would have to invent appropriately generalized implicit functions types from nothing (e.g. inferring an implicit function type for a variable with unknown type).
 In the GHC/ML literature